Towards Quantum Graph Neural Networks: An Ego-Graph Learning Approach: Methodology

-We summarize the framework of DQGNN, whose decompositional processing strategy is shown in Alg.~\ref{divide algo}, which corresponds to step 1 of Fig.~\ref{DQGNN}, as running on a classic computer.
-While Alg.~\ref{mapping algo} involves step 2 of Fig.~\ref{DQGNN}.
+We summarize the framework of egoQGNN, whose decompositional processing strategy is shown in Alg.~\ref{divide algo}.
+This corresponds to step 1 of Fig.~\ref{egoQGNN}, running on a classical computer.
+Alg.~\ref{mapping algo} involves step 2 of Fig.~\ref{egoQGNN}.
 After training, Alg.~\ref{mapping algo} outputs the initial parameters of the mapping circuit.
-Step 3 and step 4 of Fig.~\ref{DQGNN} are summarized in Alg.~\ref{DQGNN framework}, whose output is the input graph assigned label.
+Step 3 and step 4 of Fig.~\ref{egoQGNN} are summarized in Alg.~\ref{egoQGNN framework}, whose output is the label assigned to the input graph.